 You can cycle to the trailhead – we have a bike rack where you can lock your bike while you hike The Bluff Wilderness Hiking Trail.
 You can cycle up St. Margaret’s Bay Road (Highway 3) towards Timberlea/Tantallon.
 You can stay on the Bay Road until you reach our parking lot (about 14 kms from the Armdale Rotary).
-You can also travel to the BLT Rails to Trails trailhead by the Coke Plant on Lakeside Park Drive and then ride the BLT Rails to Trail to The Bluff Wilderness Hiking Trail trailhead.
+You can also travel on rails to trails paths from across the street from 3627 Joseph Howe Dr. on the Chain of Lakes Trail to the BLT Rails to Trails whose trailhead is by the Coke Plant on Lakeside Park Drive and then ride the BLT Rails to Trail to The Bluff Wilderness Hiking Trail trailhead.

 A parking lot for The Bluff Trail has been constructed and is now open to the public.
 To access the parking lot you go to exit 4 on hwy 103, turn onto the Bay Road (Rt.3) heading back to Halifax, go 2 km to Bay Self-Storage on the right.
 The Bluff Trail parking lot is immediately afterward.
 The civic address is #2890.
 (GPS: 44.666577,-63.762932.)

 No trailers are allowed in the parking lot nor is overnight parking permitted.
 There is no parking on the Bay Road within several meters of the Bluff Trail Parking Lot in order to maintain clear sight lines.

 From the parking lot, walk onto to the BLT trail, and head west approx. 350 meters.
 The trailhead for The Bluff Trail is on the left shortly after you go through the highway 103 underpass.
 GPS coordinates for the trail head: 44.666577, -63.762932.